geoffreydstewart/TribuoHdbscan/README.md

 A tutorial describing how to use Tribuo Hdbscan is available [here](https://tribuo.org/learn/4.3/tutorials/clustering-hdbscan-tribuo-v4.html).

 The Tribuo Hdbscan implementation is a complete, functional research project, and the code is included in the Tribuo code base.
 [Tribuo github](https://github.com/oracle/tribuo).
-These notebooks are up-to-date with the 4.3 release of Tribuo and there are no major enhancements planned for Tribuo Hdbscan in the forseeable future.
+These notebooks are up-to-date with the 4.3.0 release of Tribuo and there are no major enhancements planned for Tribuo Hdbscan in the forseeable future.
+The version of the Python module hdbscan used throughout these comparisons is 0.8.27.
+For the versions of these notebooks used in the published article mentioned above, use this [tag.](https://github.com/geoffreydstewart/TribuoHdbscan/tree/thesis)

 [1] Stewart  G, Al-Khassaweneh M. An Implementation of the HDBSCAN* Clustering Algorithm.
 Applied Sciences.
 2022; 12(5):2405.